Do you like a larger-than-life, miraculous healing story? Well if you do, then my arteriovenus malformation (AVM) story should be right up your alley!

 The seizures occurred sporadically: in bed falling asleep, working out, typing, sitting in class, etc. After college, I mentioned the events to my primary care doctor, but she had no idea what could be causing it since there didn’t seem to be a triggering event.

-About a year after this discussion, we found out right quick what had been going on these eight years…
+About a year after this discussion with my primary care doctor, we found out right quick what had been going on these eight years…